Gretchen Whitmer: I ‘really resent’ questions about Biden sexual assault allegations

 CNN host Jake Tapper interjected that he asked Ms. Whitmer not because she was a survivor herself, but because she was the only Democrat scheduled to appear on his program.
 Ms. Whitmer replied that she knew he was doing his job but she wanted to express the “simmering anger” sexual assault survivors feel.

 Tara Reade, a woman who has accused Mr. Biden of sexual assault when she was a Senate aide and he was Delaware’s senator, reportedly canceled a planned appearance on Fox News Sunday this weekend because of online harassment.
+A Fox News spokesperson said the network never confirmed the interview and does not provide details on its booking process.

 “I find it astounding the hypocrisy that Democrats are talking about women being able to tell their story safely,” Ms. Reade told Fox News’ website on Saturday.
 “I’m a Democrat, a lifelong Democrat, but yet here I am trying to talk about my history with Joe Biden and I’m just the target of online harassment.”